MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/contact-support-for-business-products.md

 5. Enter a description if you like, confirm your contact number and email address, select your preferred contact method, and then select **Contact me**.
 The expected wait time is indicated in the **Need help?** pane.

-For Teams on Linux support you can use the (Linux forum support channel on Microsoft Q&A)[https://docs.microsoft.com/answers/topics/teams.html].
+For Teams for Linux support you can use the (Linux forum support channel on Microsoft Q&A)[https://docs.microsoft.com/answers/topics/teams.html].
 Be sure to use the `teams-linux` tag when posting questions.

 ## [Phone support ](#tab/phone)